nickldn2211/HelloWorldDB/Application-README.md

 ## 📌 Notes

-- `Standard_B2s` is the minimum VM size allowed for system node pools in AKS.
+- Use Azure Key Vault for managing secrets in production.
-- Avoid using hardcoded secrets in production—use Azure Key Vault or secret managers.
+- AKS minimum node VM size is `Standard_B2s`.
-- Consider locking down public access to MySQL with VNet rules.
+- MySQL public access should be restricted in production environments.

 ---